orionrobots/orionrobots.github.io/content/wiki/power_sources.md

 [Solar Panels](/wiki/solar_panel.html "Solar Panel") are very idealistic.
 Yes they do not need to be changed or refueled, but they do not generate a great deal of power- especially in the levels we get in the uk.
-They are fine for [BEAM Robots](/wiki/beam_robots.html "Biology, Electronics, Aesthetics and Mechanics") - but things much bigger need greater surface areas.
+They are fine for [BEAM/wiki/beam_robots.html Robots](/wiki/beam_robots.html "Biology, Electronics, Aesthetics and Mechanics") - but things much bigger need greater surface areas.
 They can be still quite expensive, and a lot of people point out that they use a lot of very harmful chemicals in their construction. on the whole - for smaller